th3hack3rwiz/Lazy-FuzzZ/README.md

 ## Instructions

 - Add the path to bfeed.py on line no. 100 of LazyFuzzZ.sh.
-- Use flags (-d -f) before supplying command line arguments.
+- Use flags (-d -f) if required, before supplying command line arguments.

 ## Usage